textpattern/textpattern.github.io/tags/search-input.md

 Use specified form template to build a customized HTML form.
 Default: @search_input@.
 * @html_id="id"@
-The HTML @id@ attribute assigned to the search form.
+The HTML `id` attribute assigned to the search form.
 Default: unset.
 * @match="match type"@
 Set the search mode.
 Choose from: